pedrohcdo/nest-logger-bundle/README.md

 - **LoggerBundleParamsCustom**<br/>
-  But if you choose to use the default configuration in `NestLoggerParamsCustomPino`, using '`{ type: 'custom', ... }`' the options for these parameters will be provided
+  But if you choose to use the custom configuration in `LoggerBundleParams`, using '`{ type: 'custom', ... }`' the options for these parameters will be provided

   | Param | Description
   | :--- | :----: